 Transfer Student Credit Evaluation for all degrees in Music

-All prospective transfer students should prepare for their audition by reading the Audition Handbook, the Musicianship Handbook and the Keyboard Skills Placement document.
-These documents should provide you with information regarding the transfer process, necessary placement exams, auditions, and required interviews.
-The interviews for Music Education and the BA, as well the audition for Performance majors are the appropriate places to ask questions about the transfer process.
-In addition, transfer students are encouraged to initiate a discussion about the transfer process with the Department of Music soon after they pay their deposit to the College and before Transfer Orientation.
+Transfer students should read the Audition Handbook, the Musicianship Handbook, and the Keyboard Skills Placement document, and are encouraged to ask further questions about the transfer process at interviews for Music Education and the Bachelor of Arts in Music.
+Performance majors may also ask questions at their audition.
+Transfer students are encouraged to initiate a discussion about the transfer process with the Department of Music soon after they pay their deposit to the College.

-2.)
-Repertoire lists and jury sheets or lesson evaluations from their applied study,
+- Repertoire lists and jury sheets or lesson evaluations from applied study

-Applied Study: All applied lesson skills are evaluated at the first jury, after a full semester of study.
-This evaluation will determine the number of further semesters required to satisfy TCNJ Applied Studio requirements.
-Transfer students are evaluated as to their skill level in comparison to their TCNJ peers in the same degree program.
+Applied Study: Evaluated at the first jury after a full semester of study to determine the number of further semesters required to satisfy TCNJ applied studio requirements.
+Transfer students are evaluated based on their skill level compared to other students in the same program.
 Other factors considered are:

-- The level and amount of repertoire previously studied.
-(Language of repertoire is also considered for vocal students)
+- The level and amount of repertoire previously studied (For vocal students, language of repertoire is also considered)